Latest updates added 3 Feb 2023

 Offer gratitude by reflecting on simple things in your life that you have to be grateful for, encourage the grateful feeling.

 "While forgiveness is concerned with healing your relationship towards the past, gratitude is concerned with establishing awareness within the present experience through removing longing for the future.
-When gratitude is not present we lose sight of what is important within our life and start focusing on how we feel things should be.
+When gratitude is not present, we lose sight of what is important within our life and start focusing on how we feel things should be.
 This creates a divide between reality and our desires causing suffering to arise within our life."

 Meditation is practiced in any posture.